Saad Ichalalène

 Saad Ichalalène (born March 27, 1987) is a French-Algerian football coach.
 He is a former professional football player.

-Player career
+Playing career

 PSG Youth Academy

 Ichalalène joined the youth academy of Paris Saint-Germain at the age of 12.
 He progressed through the junior ranks of Paris Saint Germain and was the captain of its reserve team when they were crowned French U-18 champions in 2006.

 Ichalalène joined the youth academy of Paris Saint Germain at the age of 12 and stayed until the age of 20.
 As a youth player, Ichalalène went through all PSG youth categories and played 71 matches with the PSG B team.
 He was captain of the PSG B team and the U-18 team who was crowned France champion in 2006.

 Nîmes Olympique

 On November 11, 2007, he signed with National side Nîmes Olympique.
 During his first six months with the club, he made 17 appearances and Nîmes finished third in the league to win promotion back to Ligue 2.
 The following two seasons, due to a recurring injury, he played for only 12 games and left the club at the end of the 2009–10 Ligue 2 season.